 You may be playing for recreation and don’t care to obey all these rules.
 Then suddenly, you decide to play any tournament.
 That time you may face some unwanted situations for not following all these rules.

-Table Tennis serving rules deal with several terms like “Minimum Height of 16 cm”, “Ball Should Rise Vertically”, “Don’t hide the ball during service”, which are hard to judge.
+Table Tennis serving rules deal with several terms like “Minimum Height of 16 cm”, “Ball Should Rise Vertically”, and “Don’t hide the ball during service”, which are hard to judge.
 So be careful, otherwise, you may lose points for not delivering a legal table tennis serve.

-To summarize the above topic, check the nice Youtube video uploaded by PingSkills.
+To summarize the above topic, check the nice YouTube video uploaded by PingSkills.